Retain an Employment Lawyer to Find a Legal Resolution for Workplace Retaliation

 About Mann & Elias

 The Law Offices of Mann & Elias is an employment law firm that provides guidance and legal support for individuals facing issues in the workplace.
-We represent clients at every level of the state and federal court systems in lawsuits regarding discrimination, wrongful termination, unpaid wages, and more.
+We represent clients at every state and federal court system level in lawsuits regarding discrimination, wrongful termination, unpaid wages, and more.
 When your case is in our hands, we hope to minimize stress and concerns associated with work.

 - 50+ years of trial experience